 - treating your kids as though they are in the way and making sure they know there are far more important things you could/should be doing.

-- the refusal to humble yourself to ask for their forgiveness
+- the refusal to humble yourself to ask for their forgiveness will destroy the relationship

 - believing the idea that an adult repenting to kids is just ridiculous.